yt-project/yt/doc/source/reference/configuration.rst

 The files allow to set internal yt variables to custom default values to be used in future sessions.
 The configuration can either be stored :ref:`globally<Global Configuration>` or :ref:`locally<Local Configuration>`.

 Global Configuration
 ^^^^^^^^^^^^^^^^^^^^

-yt will look for and recognize the file ``$HOME/.config/yt/yt.toml`` as a configuration file, containing several options that can be modified and adjusted to control runtime behavior.
+If no local configuration file exists, yt will look for and recognize the file ``$HOME/.config/yt/yt.toml`` as a configuration file, containing several options that can be modified and adjusted to control runtime behavior.
 For example, a sample ``$HOME/.config/yt/yt.toml`` file could look
 like:

 .. code-block:: none